toggledbits/PluginTools/README.md

 		</action>
 ```

-When you start out writing plugins, I recommend that every action implementation you place in the implementation be exactly and only as shown above.
+When you start out writing plugins, I recommend that every action implementation you place in the implementation file (`I_.xml`) be exactly and only as shown above.
 Remember that the `serviceId` needs to match that of the action named in `name`.
 The Lua code in the `run` section just calls the module's function to do the actual work, following my practice that as little as is necessary is done in the implementation file.
-The variable "_fpm" used above is a reference to your loaded Lua module--this is how you access your functions within it.
+The framework global variable `_fpm` used above is a reference to your loaded Lua module--this is how you access your functions within it.

-Finally, for step 4, we just need to provide our implementation of the action in `L_PluginBasic1.lua`.
-Notice that the function name matches that in the `run` section of the implementation file, and that the function is **not** `local`, so that the implementation file can access it (it would be hidden if it was declared `local`).
+Finally, for step 4, we just need to provide the "real" implementation of the action in the Lua module (`L_.lua`).
+Notice that the function name matches that in the `run` section of the implementation file, and that the function is **not** `local`--this must be, so that the implementation file can access it (it would be hidden/inaccessible if it was declared `local`).

 ```
 function actionSetTarget( dev, arguments )